 - 4 cubes of frozen coffee or 100ml cold coffee and 4 ice cubes

 - Place four frozen coffee cubes in a glass.
-(Or if using cold coffee* put the ice cubes in first and then pour over 100ml coffee)

 - Pour 200ml almond milk over the ice cubes (or until you reach the top of your glass).
 Leave for a few minutes so the ice cubes begin to melt - this will be very quick on a hot day.